mksaraf/kubernetes-lab-tutorial/content/secure.md

     systemctl enable kube-proxy
     systemctl status kube-proxy

-## Enable Service Accounts
+## Service Accounts
 T.B.D

 ## Complete the setup
 Now configure the network routes as reported [here](../content/setup.md#define-the-container-network-routes).

 The cluster should be now running.
-Check to make sure the cluster can see the node, by logging to the master
+Check to make sure the cluster can see the nodes, by logging to the master

     kubectl get nodes
     NAME      STATUS    AGE       VERSION